leekgroup/ballgown_code/simulations/README.md

 We simulated reads from human chromosome 22, Ensembl version 74.
 All transcripts can be downloaded from `ftp://ftp.ensembl.org/pub/release-74/fasta/homo_sapiens/cdna/Homo_sapiens.GRCh37.74.cdna.all.fa.gz`.
 Download this file, un-tar, and un-zip it, then run `get_chr22.R` to subset to chromsome 22.
 This produces `ensembl_chr22.fa`.

 #### (2) get annotation files
 We used Illumina's iGenomes annotation files, available at [this link](http://tophat.cbcb.umd.edu/igenomes.shtml).
 Specifically, we used the Ensembl annotation (first link on the page).
-The `genes.gtf` file (located in the `Annotation/Genes` subfolder) was cleaned with the `clean_genes.R` script to produce our annotation file, `genes-clean.gtf`.
-This gtf file contains only chromosomes 1-22, X, and Y (the clean_genes script removes all others).

-`genes-clean.gtf` will soon be available [here]().

 The `ANNOTATIONPATH` variable in the shell scripts points to the folder containing the `Homo_Sapiens` directory that comes with the iGenomes index download.
+This is used in several places in these scripts.

+To create the `genes-clean.gtf` file (used in `sim_results.R`), the `genes.gtf` file (located in the `Annotation/Genes` subfolder) was processed with the `clean_genes.R` script.
+This `genes-clean.gtf` file contains only chromosomes 1-22, X, and Y (the clean_genes script removes all others).

+`genes-clean.gtf` is available [here](https://www.dropbox.com/s/89iaagrkwlu0tbs/genes-clean.gtf).

 #### (3) pre-build a transcriptome for TopHat
 During TopHat runs in the simulations, we aligned first to the transcriptome, then to the genome (i.e., we used TopHat's `-G` option).
 We pre-built a transcriptome index and used that build for all TopHat runs to avoid re-building every time.
 A script plus small dummy reads used to build the transcriptome index are in the `tophat_transcriptome` subfolder.
 The `ANNOTATIONPATH` environment variable should be the same as it is in the shell scripts in the main (`simulations`) directory.